larean/obsinfo/information_files.rst

 - Files are in JSON or YAML format

-- Base-level fields:
+- Filenames are {specific element}.{type}.{yaml,json}, where {type} is one of the levels described below.

+- The base level of each file contains information about the file, plus the a type-specific field:

   - ``format_version`` (REQUIRED): version of the information file format
   - ``revision`` (REQUIRED): Who made the file and when
-  - {LEVEL}: where ``LEVEL`` is one of the levels described below
   - ``yaml_anchors`` (optional):  Used to define YAML anchors (groups of objects that can be inserted elsewhere, reducing redundancy/errors)

-- Optional fields at any level:
+  - {type}: same as in the filename, with format described in the corresponding level below

+- Any level of the file can have the following optional fields:

   - ``notes``: Notes that will not be translated into the StationXML file.
-    Can be at almost any level
   - ``extras``: Fields that don't exist in the definition, but maybe should.
-    Can be at almost any level

 External files are referenced using